Missouri Institute of Natural Science (MINS)

 On the tragic day of September 11th, 2001, there was a scheduled demolishing of a rock formation in the area.
-Due to the terrorist attacks that day in N.Y.C., the demolishing was limited and only done on a small scale.
-Uncovered through the small-scale demolishing, was a 2,000 foot long cave untouched for 1.1+ million years.
+Due to the tragedy of that day, the demolishing was only done on a small scale.
+Uncovered was a 2,000 foot long cave left untouched for 1.1+ million years.

-Riverbluff Cave is so old and well preserved, it has top layers of dirt that are over 570,000 years old.
-It's the oldest known Ice Age fossil cave in North America to date.
-With thousands of bones and evidence, completely unfossilized, where lion, short-faced cave bear (the largest in existence), mammoths, reptiles, and rodents were present right at the entrance as an unexpected earthquake trapped all the living creatures inside.
+Riverbluff Cave is so well preserved, it has top layers of dirt that are over 570,000 years old.
+It's the oldest known Ice Age fossil cave in North America to date (2018).
+Thousands of bones were found, completely unfossilized, including that of lions, short-faced cave bear (the largest in existence), mammoths, reptiles, and rodents.
+Findings were present right at the entrance as an unexpected earthquake trapped all the living creatures inside.
 Among the living things found were millipedes, salamanders, and other typical cave life.

-Several important discoveries were made just by entering the cave, most containing new information about a possible new species of mammoth and short-faced bear.
+Several new discoveries for science were made including a possible new species of mammoth and short-faced bear.
 In typical displays of the bear, you would see their claws spread out to show their size and aggression.
 In the cave, there were claw marks of the bear who were trying to get out, showing that they can’t expand their claws.
-A new scientific discovery happened just by that alone!

-Take the time to visit your local museums and science institutes because no matter who you are, you’ll learn valuable information about life beyond your personal experience of the world.
-I most certainly plan to visit MINS again when I can and am proud to share this opportunity with a grateful heart.
+Take the time to visit your local museums and science institutes because you’ll learn valuable information about life beyond your personal experience of the world.
 Message the Missouri Institute of Natural Sciences on their website if you’re interested in scheduling a visit.
 They also take in spontaneous visitors during their regular hours!

-#evolution #science #scienceducation #sciencecommunication #scicomm #scienceblog #blog #institute #travel #missouri #undergraduateresearch #bears #lions #mammoths #caves #exploring #fossils #excavation
+#evolution #outreach #scienceoutreach #science #scienceducation #sciencecommunication #scicomm #scienceblog #blog #education #museum #sciencemuseum #sciencecenter # institute #lab #travel #adventure #discovery #mins #missouri #springfield #missouriinstituteofnaturalscience #bears #lions #mammoths #caves #exploring #fossils #excavation